-Tenant, or tenant parent, credit rating.
-Annualized straight-line base rental income in place as of June 30, 2020.
+Tenant, or tenant parent, credit rating as of September 30, 2020.
+Annualized straight-line base rental income in place as of September 30, 2020.
 The Alpine Valley Music Theatre, leased to Live Nation Entertainment, Inc., is an entertainment venue consisting of a two-sided, open-air, 7,500-seat pavilion; an outdoor amphitheater with a capacity for 37,000; and over 150 acres of green space.
 We are the lessor in a ground lease with the tenant.
-Rentable square feet represents improvements on the property that revert to us at the expiration of the lease.
-(4)
+Rentable square feet represents improvements on the property that revert to us at the expiration of the lessor.
+(2) (3) (4)